Spandrels are byproducts of evolution. They arise due to the evolution of one trait, but this unintended trait may not have any function.

-This proposal of a trait that served no adaptive purpose was a critique to the thought that every trait is an adaptation and has been selected for through natural selection.
+This proposal of a trait that served no adaptive purpose was a critique of the thought that every trait is an adaptation and has been selected for through natural selection.

 The Panglossian Adaptationist

-Dr. Pangloss, in Voltaire’s novel, Candide, is one of the most optimistic fictional characters ever created.
+Dr Pangloss, in Voltaire’s novel, Candide, is one of the most optimistic fictional characters ever created.
 His ‘all for the best attitude’ is on clear display in quotes like, “Things cannot be other than they are… Everything is made for the best purpose.
 Our noses were made to carry spectacles, so we have spectacles.
 Legs were clearly intended for breeches, and we wear them.”
-This quote, which Gould and Lewontin use in their ‘spandrels’ paper to critique what they thought was the absurdly optimistic adaptationist view of evolution.
-In their paper, they support a more pluralistic approach.
+Gould and Lewontin’s ‘spandrels’ paper critiques this Panglossian optimistic adaptationist view of evolution.

 Implications of spandrels

-Gould and Lewontin didn’t only think that adaptationism showed an incomplete picture of the history of certain traits, but they argued that such a belief could lead to misleading and counterproductive results.
-Let’s use the example of the human chin.
-If one were to only use adaptationist thought, one would come to the conclusion that the chin evolved because humans found chins sexy.
+Adaptationism, according to Gould and Lewontin, not only showed an incomplete history of certain traits but could also lead to misleading and counterproductive results.
+If one looks at the human chin like an adaptationist, one would conclude that the chin evolved because humans found George Clooney-esque chins sexy.

-Thus, evolution through the processes of natural and sexual selection maintained those humans who had chins.
+Thus, people with chins found mates more often than those who didn’t.
 Subsequently, those humans who had sexier chins were more successful and therefore thrived.
 While chins can be a metric for attractiveness, this purpose of the chin came after its appearance in humans, argued Gould.
-This, is called the exaptation of function, according to Gould.
+Gould referred to the something useless attaining a purpose as ‘exaptation’ of function.

 Spandrels have a wonderful ability to co-opt certain traits that appear to modern scientists as a primary trait.
 Consider architectural spandrels.
 They are used to display complex imagery and art that serves to elevate the aesthetic value of the building.
 Does that mean the architects created the spandrel solely to decorate?
-Obviously not, as that sounds illogical.
+Obviously not.
+That sounds illogical.
 Gould argues a similar case for biological spandrels.
 Think of evolution as an architect putting a non-adaptive trait to use.

 There are many other examples.
 The hollow space in the shells of gastropods (snails) that arises as a consequence of the shell spiraling inwards.
-This space is used by some gastropods to store their eggs (a co-opted trait), but is left hollow in other individuals.
+This space is used by some gastropods to store their eggs (a co-opted trait) but is left hollow in others.

-The hump of the great Irish deer is another spandrel that arose due to the elongation of the vertebrate so that the horned head of the deer could be supported.
-The hump throughout evolutionary time became patterned and co-opted for sexual selection.
+The hump of the great Irish deer is another spandrel.
+It arose due to the elongation of the vertebrate so that the horned head of the deer could be supported.
+The hump, through evolutionary time, became patterned and co-opted for sexual selection.

 The examples we have considered thus far have touched upon physical traits, but what about behavioral traits?
-This is where the debate of whether something is a spandrel or not gets murky.
+This is where the debate gets murky.
 Phenomena like war, language and art were considered by Gould as spandrels of a large human brain.
 Sure, they help humans get along and become the dominant species on the planet, but they might not have started out with that function as its inherent purpose.